What To Do When Trailer Sway Starts

 Excessive Tongue Weight

 Excessive weight could be in the tongue weight or the weight of your trailer load.
-If the trailer is too heavy, it can cause the tow vehicle to squat and make the rear “squirm,” which then creates sway in the trailer.
-The tongue weight should be around 15% of the total weight of the trailer to avoid squat as well.
+If the trailer is too heavy, it can cause the tow vehicle to squat and make the rear “squirm,” creating sway in the trailer.
+The tongue weight should also be around 15% of the trailer’s total weight to avoid squatting.

 Improper Weight Distribution

 Contrary to what some people may think, you can’t simply throw cargo onto your trailer, strap it down, and take off.
-You have to be more methodical than that when it comes to loading up your trailer.
-If there is too much weight in the back of the trailer, it is likely to start fishtailing when you get on the highway.
-While the use of a weight distribution hitch can help, you still need to do everything you can to create conditions that will help you avoid trailer sway in the first place.
+You have to be more organized than that when loading up your trailer.
+If too much weight is in the back of the trailer, it is likely to start fishtailing when you get on the highway.
+While using a weight distribution hitch can help, you still need to do everything you can to create conditions that will help you avoid trailer sway in the first place.

 Low Tire Pressure

-Without enough tire pressure on either the trailer or tow vehicle tires, the sidewalls can start to bow and compress.
+The sidewalls can start to bow and compress without enough tire pressure on the trailer or tow vehicle tires.
 Inflating the vehicle’s rear tires to the maximum recommended pressure should keep them from becoming too compressed.
 Check the tire pressure at stops along your trip and add air when needed.

 How To Prevent Trailer Sway

-While knowing what to do when trailer sway starts is important to keep you, your passengers, and others on the road safe, knowing how to prevent it is just as crucial.
-Before you hit the road, you want to be sure you’ve done everything you can to prevent trailer sway.
+While knowing what to do when trailer sway starts is essential to keep you, your passengers, and others on the road safe, learning how to prevent it is just as crucial.
+Before you hit the road, you want to be sure you’ve done everything possible to avoid trailer sway.

 Get Stiff Tires